ghost-vk/verror-0/README.md

 console.error(err.message);
 ```

-See the convenience function `ofList`, which is sometimes simpler
+See the convenience function `fromList`, which is sometimes simpler
 to use than this constructor.

 ## Public methods